 Red Osier Dogwood Shrub

 Red osier dogwood does well in acidic or alkaline soils.
-This is a moisture loving shrub that does not do well in very dry soils or regions.
+Red Ozier Dogwood is a moisture loving shrub that does not do well in arid soils or regions.
 This shrub is often found in or near wetland areas and will flourish in wet areas of a property.
 In addition to offering a planting alternative for these parts of a yard, the most significant landscaping benefit of this dogwood is its ornamental potential.
 But as this shrub can be used as a form of erosion control, it has a more practical landscaping use.
 By planting these dogwoods three to four feet apart, a dense root network can be created to save vulnerable banks.
-This makes the red osier dogwood not just another pretty backyard addition, but a useful one as well.
+The root makes the red osier dogwood not just another pretty backyard addition, but a useful one as well.